How the Trump Republican Tax Cuts Are Helping Massachusetts

 89,050 Massachusetts households are benefiting from the TCJA’s elimination of the Obamacare individual mandate tax.
 Most households hit with this tax made less than $50,000 per year.

 Lower utility bills: As a direct result of the TCJA’s corporate tax rate cut, Massachusetts residents are saving money on utility bills.
 Lower electric, water, and gas bills help households and small businesses operating on tight margins.
-For example, Unitil, National Grid, and Eversource Energy (see below) all passed along tax reform savings to their customers.
+For example, at least seven Massachusetts utilities reduced their customers’ bills (see below).

 Thanks to the tax cuts, Massachusetts businesses of all sizes are hiring, expanding, raising pay and increasing employee benefits: